-Although a GMP provides the analysis and justification for future funding, the plan in no way guarantees that money will be forthcoming.
+Although a general management plan provides the analysis and justification for future funding, the plan in no way guarantees that the level of future funding will be sufficient to fully implement the plan.
 Requirements for additional data or legal compliance and competing national park system priorities can delay implementation of actions.
 Full implementation of a plan could lie many years in the future.

 This General Management Plan / Wilderness Study / Environmental Impact Statement (GMP) was developed by an interdisciplinary team in consultation with relevant National Park Service (NPS) offices; the Great Sand Dunes National Park Advisory Council; tribal, federal, state, and local agencies; other interested parties; and the general public.
 Establishment of the advisory council was mandated by the Great Sand Dunes National Park and Preserve Act of 2000, which authorized the expansion of the national park.
-The role of the advisory council is to advise the

-Secretary of the Interior (generally via the Great Sand Dunes superintendent) regarding development of the Great Sand Dunes GMP.
+The role of the advisory council is to advise the Secretary of the Interior (generally via the Great Sand Dunes superintendent) regarding development of the Great Sand Dunes GMP.
 The backgrounds and experience of the advisory council members reflect the purposes of the park and the interests of persons who will be affected by the planning and management of the Great Sand Dunes.
-More information about the advisory council and its contributions to this general management plan effort can be found in appendix E.
+More information about the advisory council and its contributions to this GMP effort can be found in appendix E.